Are you preparing to paint but can’t decide between Sherwin-Williams Cashmere and SuperPaint?

 SuperPaint doesn’t offer the velvety finish of Cashmere, but it gets high marks for its scrubbability and washability.
 That means it is easy to clean, and repeated cleaning does not degrade its appearance.
 If your walls get dirty frequently, SuperPaint is a solid choice.

 If you are looking for durable exterior paint, SuperPaint’s formula includes Advanced Resin Technology.
-It enhances how the paint adheres to a surface, retains color, and offers a superior hide when painting over existing paint.
+It enhances how the paint adheres to walls, retains color, and offers a superior hide when painting over existing paint.

 The paint also resists frost in cold temperatures and mildew, fading, peeling, or blistering during hot or humid conditions.
 It’s an optimal choice for any area prone to dirt or grime.